 Blind / Low Vision Accessibility

+The park brochure is available in several formats designed to increase its accessibility to low vision visitors, including an audio described version.
 A Braille edition of the park brochure is available by request at the visitor center desk.